-TRICARE Standard is a basic health care program offering comprehensive coverage.
-Enrollment is not necessary, it?s automatic.
-Additionally, TRICARE Standard is not free.
-Standard requires that you satisfy a yearly deductible before TRICARE cost sharing begins, and you will be required to pay co-payments or cost shares for outpatient care, medications and inpatient care.
-For most care, Standard beneficiaries make their own appointments with the provider of their choice.
-Standard beneficiaries often must file their own paperwork claims.
+TRICARE Select is a basic health care program offering comprehensive coverage.
+You must meet a yearly deductible before Tricare cost sharing begins, and you will be required to pay co-payments or cost shares for outpatient care, medications and inpatient care.
+For most care, Select beneficiaries make their own appointments with the provider of their choice.

 As a Prime enrollee you have priority for appointments at the MTF.
 Prime enrollees must adhere to certain rules regarding their health care.
 For example, for specialty care enrollees must receive a referral from their PCM and then get an authorization for care from an outside source if that specific type of care is not available in the installation's medical system.
 Prime enrollees do not deal with paperwork claims; their claims are filed for them by the provider.

 TRICARE Prime Remote is for specific geographic locations, and eligibility is based on residence and/or work address.
 Members must live and work more than 50 miles or approximately one hour's drive time from the nearest MTF.
 For more information regarding TRICARE Prime REMOTE visit www.tricare.osd.mil/tpr/.